 So, when Peter said, “You are the Christ.”[Matthew 16:16] It's an astonishing statement!
 It's a statement of great worldwide historical, eternal significance.
 It's saying that, “All that God has promised in 2nd Samuel, in Psalm 2, in Zechariah, in Daniel and Isaiah 61 it's all fulfilled in You, Jesus.
-Because you are the Christ.”
+Because You are the Christ.”

 Now, some of us may then ask, “What does it mean for Peter to say, “The Son of the Living God.””
 Is it a separate concept?
 I don't think it's a separate concept.
 I think is a related concept.
 Again going back to the Old Testament teachings - how God developed the motif of the forever King.
 God did say that, “My King is also My Son.
 I set My King on Zion.
 And the Lord said to me.”
-[Psalm 2:6-8 I think this is obviously to Jesus, you are My Son.
+[Psalm 2:6-8] I think this is obviously to Jesus,"You are My Son".

-And so when you look at Luke 9:20, the parallel passage, Peter simply answered the question- who do you say that I am with the Christ of God?
+And so when you look at Luke 9:20, the parallel passage, Peter simply answered the question- "who do you say that I am with the Christ of God?"
 So, ‘Jesus is the Christ, the Son of the Living God’.
 It's a package deal.
 It's a holistic picture that He is the forever King, the cosmic King.
-The who will bring deliverance, the One who comes humbly, the first time when He entered Jerusalem.
+The One who will bring deliverance, the One who comes humbly, the first time when He entered Jerusalem.
 The One who is anointed to bring good news, set at liberty those who are captive.
 He is the One who is also the Son of the Living God.

 Now, the Old Testament therefore anticipates this coming King.
 And on the day Jesus was born, well, the answer is clear.
 Luke 2:11, “The angels in heaven declared, For unto you…” They said this to the shepherds.
 “Unto you is born this day in the city of David, Bethlehem, a Saviour.”
 “That's why you call Him Jesus, who is Christ, the Lord.”
 This baby who you will name Jesus is Christ.
 He's Messiah.
 He's the forever King.
 He's the Lord.